-Shelf-life
+Shelf-life: 24 months

-This medicine should not be used after the expiry date (EXP) shown on the pack.
+This medicine should not be used after the Expiry Date shown on the pack.

-Shelf-life of the solution for infusion containing the product
+Shelf-life of the solution for infusion containing the product:

 Perjeta drug product does not contain any antimicrobial preservative; therefore, care must be taken to ensure the sterility of the prepared solution.